mosaicml/examples/examples/end-to-end-examples/sec_10k_qa/README.md

 ### Finance Finetune MPT-7b

 Next, we will finetune our pretrained base model on the train split of the 10-K data in order to tune it on data that is in-domain for the end task of answering questions about 10-K forms.
 This process is called "domain tuning," and can be useful for adapting a model that has already been trained on a huge amount of data (e.g. MPT-7b) to a new domain.
-For this example, we will use the train/validation/test split provided with the dataset, which splits by company.
+For this example, we will use the train/validation/test splits provided with the dataset, which splits by company.
 So each company (which has multiple years of 10-K forms) will only appear in one of the splits.
 We will use the validation split as validation data, and reserve the test split for our final testing of our application.

 Please check out the [training yaml](./mcli-yamls/03_finetune_on_10ks.yaml) for all of the details.
 This yaml will load the pretrained weights for `mpt-7b` available on the [HuggingFace Hub](https://huggingface.co/mosaicml/mpt-7b), and then train using the normal causal language modeling objective on the 10-K form dataset that we processed in the previous step.
+The [training script](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/train.py) itself, is from LLM-foundry.

-Note: this step will take a number of hours.
+Note: this step will take a number of hours (~19hrs on 8xA100_80GB).
 Either use the `small_full` data from previous steps, or change `max_duration` in the YAML to something smaller if you would like a shorter training run.

 **Fields to replace with your values:** `REPLACE_WITH_YOUR_CLUSTER`, `REPLACE_WITH_YOUR_OBJECT_STORE`, `REPLACE_WITH_YOUR_BUCKET_NAME`